Insights / Six Dos and Don’ts for Outsourcing Big Data Analytics

 Don’t: Outsource the Results

 You shouldn’t outsource the entirety of your big data analytics initiative.
 Along the same lines as protecting your data, when outsourcing a large portion of your big data analysis, organization leaders should maintain complete ownership over the project.
 You don’t necessarily need to be an expert in big data analysis, but you and your in-house team members should be able to make deductions from the results.
-You want to have a team that can manage and own the outcomes to best extract customer reactions.
+You want to have a team that can at least somewhat manage and own the outcomes to best extract customer reactions.

 Do: Understand the Alternatives

-There are several database options that can now be extended with new features that enable the implementation of big data analytics.
-PostgreSQL, for example, is a relational database management system that allows users to store data securely.
-This database server is used prominently among mid-sized data warehouses.
-As hardware is getting bigger and faster, the definition of a mid-size data warehouse continues to grow and user expectations are rising.
+As hardware continues to get bigger and faster, the definition of a mid-size data warehouse continues to grow and user expectations are rising.
 The PostgreSQL database is constantly adding new features and better performance for big data in order to stay ahead.
 The latest version, PostgreSQL 9.5 Alpha 2, not only supports UPSERT and more JSON functionality, among other key capabilities, but it also has some major enhancements for big data.

 Don’t: Neglect the Analysis

-Ultimately, when hiring an outsourcing partner to help you with your big data needs, be thorough and methodical.
+Ultimately, when hiring a data analytics outsourcing partner to help you with your big data needs, be thorough and methodical.
 Analyzing big data can definitely be a winning factor for business, but only if it’s done right.
 Managing big data is important in tackling business problems and improving a business’ value overall.
 However, the cost of those skills is too much for many enterprises—the trick is to find the right partners and work with them effectively.

 Contact Accelerance to connect with one of our world-class big data analysis partners through our free rapid referral process.